-Silo Pages are pages dedicated specifically for the categories of your website.
+Silo Pages are pages dedicated specifically to the categories of your website.
 They usually rank higher in search results, compared to the automatically generated category pages, for example.

 Setting up separate Silo Pages for your categories, and using such Silo Landing Page Templates is worthwhile because it can help your SEO strategy.